JessGiannini/CreateReadMe/ReadMeReal.md

 ## Description

-Creates unique Read Me files quickly.
+Creates unique Read Me files quickly using a series of questions.
+See a walk through of how it works below.

 [Video Link](https://drive.google.com/file/d/1uSLRtKF4DGA3raXzcSO9ECwNMGzPI3fu/view)